 Step 6: Rebate pre-approval

-To meet our rebate eligibility criteria, you'll need to wait until you've received pre-approval from BC Hydro before you purchase and install chargers.
+To meet our rebate eligibility criteria, you'll need to wait until you've received pre-approval from BC Hydro before you purchase or install chargers.

 Step 7: Select chargers

 Choose and purchase EV chargers that qualify for the rebate.
-To be eligible for charger rebates, choose a networked charger from our database of rebate-eligible chargers for apartments and workplaces.
+See models eligible for charger rebates and choose a networked charger from our database of rebate-eligible chargers for apartments and workplaces.

 Know your options: Choosing an EV charger